marmelab/react-admin/docs/NextJs.md

 ## Exposing the Admin App Component
 React-admin is designed as a Single-Page Application, rendered on the client-side.
 It comes with its own routing sytem, which conflicts with the Next.js routing system.
 So we must prevent Next.js from rendering the react-admin component on the server-side.

-To do that, we will have to create a component to bootstrap the `<Admin>` application, and import it in Next.js by using the [__lazy loading__ system provided by Next.js](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading) and specify the [`ssr` option to false](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#with-no-ssr).
+To do that, we will have to import our `<AdminApp>` component in Next.js by using the [__lazy loading__ system provided by Next.js](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading) and specify the [`ssr` option to false](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#with-no-ssr).

-Using dynamic import allows disabling Server-Side Rendering for the `<Admin>` component.
+Using dynamic import allows disabling Server-Side Rendering for the `<AdminApp>` component.

-The file you import the Admin app into Next.js depends on the router system you choose.
+The file you import the Admin app into Next.js depends on the router system you choose :

-If you choose App Router, import `<AdminApp>` in `src/app/page.tsx`, otherwise, if you choose Page Router, import `<AdminApp>` in `src/pages/index.tsx`.
+- if you choose App Router, import `<AdminApp>` in `src/app/page.tsx`,
+- otherwise, if you choose Page Router, import `<AdminApp>` in `src/pages/index.tsx`.

 ```tsx
 // in src/app/page.tsx or in src/pages/index.tsx depending of the Router you choose
 import dynamic from "next/dynamic";